Last Updated: May 28, 2013

 J. G. Th.
 Graesse's compilation of Latin place names (Orbis Latinus: Lexikon lateinischer geographischer Namen des Mittelalters und der Neuzeit.
 Published: Berlin: Richard Carl Schmidt & Co., 1909), available via Columbia University's Electronic Text Service.

-Copyright ©2013 Syracuse University Library.
+Copyright ©2013 Syracuse University Libraries.
 All Rights Reserved.